Improve your home’s efficiency and lower your bills

 GCE offers free energy coaching to Garfield County homeowners and renters

-The average U.S. household spends $2,200 annually on energy.
-Much of that energy is lost through leaky windows and ducts, old appliances, and inefficient heating and lighting.
-Plugging those energy leaks is a one-time investment that lower your utility bills for years to come.
+The typical home loses energy through leaky windows and ducts, old appliances, and inefficient heating and lighting.
+Plugging those leaks is a one-time investment that will lower your utility bills for years to come.

 Our energy coaches can help you make smart decisions about making energy efficiency upgrades to your home.
 Get free advice on: